isc-projects/kea/doc/guide/netconf.rst

 Configuration
 =============

-The behavior described in `Using the NETCONF Agent <#using-netconf>`__ is controlled by a few configuration flags, which can be set in the global scope or in a specific managed-server scope.
+The behavior described in :ref:`using-netconf` is controlled by a few configuration flags, which can be set in the global scope or in a specific managed-server scope.
 In the second case, the value defined in the managed-server scope takes precedence.
 These flags are:

--  The ``boot-update`` controls the initial configuration phase; when true (the default), the initial configuration retrieved from the classic Kea server JSON configuration file is loaded first, and then the startup YANG model is loaded.
+-  ``boot-update`` - controls the initial configuration phase; when true (the default), the initial configuration retrieved from the classic Kea server JSON configuration file is loaded first, and then the startup YANG model is loaded.
 This setting lets administrators define a control socket in the local JSON file and then download the configuration from YANG.
 When set to false, this phase is skipped.

--  The ``subscribe-changes`` command controls the module change subscription; when true (the default), a module change callback is subscribed, but when false the phase is skipped and running configuration updates are disabled.
+-  ``subscribe-changes`` - controls the module change subscription; when true (the default), a module change callback is subscribed, but when false the phase is skipped and running configuration updates are disabled.
 When set to true, the running datastore is used to subscribe for changes.

--  The ``validate-changes`` command controls how Kea monitors changes in the Sysrepo configuration.
-Sysrepo offers two stages where Kea could
+-  ``validate-changes`` - controls how Kea monitors changes in the Sysrepo configuration.
+Sysrepo offers two stages where Kea can
    interact: validation and application.
 At the validation (or SR_EV_VERIFY event, in the Sysrepo naming convention) stage, Kea retrieves the newly committed configuration and verifies it.
 If the